brainhack-school2026/Rodriguez_project/README.md

 **Leave-One-Site-Out (LOSO)**: each imaging site held out as the test set, training on all remaining sites.
 Tests generalization across scanner and protocol variability.

 ### Synthetic Data
 Synthetic data was generated using a **conditional multivariate Gaussian** approach: for each diagnostic group (CN, MCI, AD), the mean vector and covariance matrix were estimated from the real data, and synthetic samples were drawn from the resulting multivariate normal distribution.
 Values were clipped to observed ranges for each predictor.
 This approach produces data that preserves group-specific means, variances, and covariance structure without relying on generative models.

----

-## Skills I Learned

-- **Machine Learning**: regression and classification pipelines, hyperparameter configuration, model comparison, handling class imbalance
-- **Cross-Validation**: stratified K-Fold, repeated C, Leave-One-Site-Out for multi-site generalization
-- **Model Explainability**: SHAP values, multi-model feature importance comparison
-- **Clinical Metrics**: AUC-ROC, AUC-PR, balanced accuracy, sensitivity, specificity, PPV, NPV, calibration curves
-- **Neuroimaging**: tau PET MetaROI computation, nilearn brain visualization
-- **Open Science**: synthetic data generation, GitHub reproducibility
-- **Python**: scikit-learn pipelines, XGBoost, SHAP, nilearn, pandas
+Important: the plots and metrics will be lower using this synthetic data than the ones presented on this report, as the real ADNI data has a higher correlation than the one created by the synthetic algorithm.

 ---